 As the top university in England for graduate employment (Destinations of Leavers from Higher Education 2016/17 survey), our team strives to maintain that reputation by continually adding more services to support our students.

-Further information on our Careers & Employability team can be found here.
+Find out further information on our Careers & Employability team.